A Documentary Film

 Shortly after, all people with Japanese ancestry on the west coast were sent to incarceration camps, per Presidential Proclamation 9066.
 She was sent to Minidoka in southern Idaho.
 The bombing of Pearl Harbor had our country under heightened paranoia.
 These formative years behind barbed wire would spark a life of activism and service.

 May involved herself with the Japanese American Citizens League (JACL), a civil rights organization.
 In 2001, after 911, May became part of a sub-committee that put on programing in various languages to explain the Bill of Rights and how to interact positively with an FBI agent to immigrants.
 In 2003, May was a leader in restarting the pilgrimages back to Minidoka.
 Over the years, she also mentored many people, including myself.

-May's story is one of patriotism, resilience, perseverance, and leadership.
-I'm honored that she has agreed to let me into her life, so that I can capture her journey in film.
+Miyako follows May’s journey by going to the former incarceration camp, making a mattress of hay and visiting many of the locations that shaped May’s life.
+This story is one of patriotism, resilience, perseverance, and leadership.
+I'm honored that May agreed to let me into her life, so that I can capture her journey in film.

 Please accept a big thank you to everyone who is making this film possible!